 On March 16, 2022, the Board of Directors approved a special assessment on the amount of \$110,245.
 The assessment was approved to provide for funds for fees and repairs involving the Association's 40 year inspection, skylight panel replacement and wood restoration, replenishing the reserves and resurfacing the pool.
-All funds have been expended except for resurfacing the pool.
-Special assessment revenue in the amount of \$20,017 has been deferred to offset this cost in 2023.
+On April 20, 2023, the Board of Directors approved a special assessment in the amount of \$69,295.
+The assessment was approved to provide for funds for a shortfall in 2023 budget due to an increase in insurance premiums.